learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 import statsmodels.api as sm
 import matplotlib.pyplot as plt
 ```

+    /Users/lore.dirick/anaconda3/lib/python3.6/site-packages/statsmodels/compat/pandas.py:56: FutureWarning: The pandas.core.datetools module is deprecated and will be removed in a future version.
+Please use the pandas.tseries module instead.
+      from pandas.core import datetools

 ## Loading time series data
 The `StatsModels` library comes bundled with built-in datasets for experimentation and practice.
 A detailed description of these datasets can be found [here](http://www.statsmodels.org/dev/datasets/index.html).
 Using `StatsModels`, the time series datasets can be loaded straight into memory.